jesrav/mlmodels/README.md

 - get_open_api_yaml/get_open_api_dict: Generating an open api specification.

 The DataFrameModelMixin class can be used in combination with the accompanying decorators to infer the feature and target schema on fit and validate new data on predict.
+Alternatively one can set the feature and target schema before or after fitting the model.

 ### Example use
 ```python